otrv4/otrv4/otrv4.md

 To mitigate the second risk parties should delete stored message keys after an appropriate interval.
-This deletion could be triggered by a timer, or by counting a number of events (messages received, DH ratchet steps, etc.).
+This deletion could be triggered by a timer, or by counting the number of events (messages received, DH ratchet steps, etc.).
 This should be decided by the implementor.
 This partially defends against the second risk as it only protects "lost" messages, not messages sent using a new DH ratchet key that has not yet been received by the compromised party.